ERC-3643/ERCs/ERCS/erc-xxxx.md

    - MUST emit `ClaimChanged` for updates to existing claims
    - MUST validate claims from external issuers using `isClaimValid`
    - MAY allow self-attested claims without validation
+   - SHOULD use ClaimDataHelper to encode timestamps within the data field for standardization
-3. **Claim Retrieval**: MUST return complete claim data including metadata
+3. **Claim Retrieval**: MUST return complete claim data
 4. **Topic Filtering**: MUST support retrieval of all claims by topic
+5. **Timestamp Encoding**:
+   - RECOMMENDED to encode timestamps (issuedAt, validUntil) within the data field
+   - This ensures timestamps are part of the signed data and cannot be tampered with
+   - Use ClaimDataHelper library for standardized encoding/decoding

 #### Claim Validation